-Class Class Prop- Effect erty Lazy / Lazy The class' instances will be lazy loadable, and properties of that type will be populated with a lazy loading proxy.
-Lazy none The class' instances will be lazy loadable, but that possibility will not be used. none Lazy \SplObjectStorage will be reconstituted as a lazy loading proxy, for other types nothing happens.
-Properties of type \SplObjectStorage can always be lazy-loaded by adding the Lazy an- notation on the property only.
+Class s Prop - Effect erty Lazy / Lazy The class' instances will be lazy loadable, and properties of that type will be populated with a lazy loading proxy.
+Lazy none The class' instances will be lazy loadable, but that possibility will not be used. none Lazy \SplObjectStorage will be reconstituted as a lazy loading proxy, for other types nothing hap- pens.
+Properties of type \SplObjectStorage can always be lazy-loaded by adding the Lazy annota- tion on the property only.
 How and if lazy-loading is handled by alternative backends is up to the implementation.